Configuring Single Sign-On Authentication

 If you have configured SSO authorization, enabled multi-factor authentication will be ignored when the user logs in with SSO.

-You can configure SSO authentication for the Administrator Portal users and users of managed companies.
+You can configure SSO authentication for the Client Portal users.
 To do that, you must perform the following operations: